Menopause: Postmenopause

 The term "postmenopausal" describes women who have not experienced any menstrual flow for a minimum of 12 months, assuming that they have a uterus and are not pregnant or lactating.
 The reason for this delay in declaring postmenopause is that periods are usually erratic during menopause.
 Therefore, a reasonably long stretch of time is necessary to be sure that the cycling has ceased.
 At this point a woman is considered infertile; however, the possibility of becoming pregnant has usually been very low (but not quite zero) for a number of years before this point is reached.

 In women with or without a uterus, menopause or postmenopause can also be identified by a blood test showing a very high follicle-stimulating hormone level, greater than 25 IU/L in a random blood draw; it rises as ovaries become inactive.
 FSH continues to rise, as its counterpart estradiol continues to drop for about 2 years after the last menstrual period, after which the levels of each of these hormones stabilize.
-The stabilization period after the begin of early postmenopause has been estimated to last 3 to 6 years, so early postmenopause lasts altogether about 5 to 8 years, during which hormone withdrawal effects such as hot flashes disappear.
-Finally, late postmenopause has been defined as the remainder of a woman's lifespan, when reproductive hormones do not change any more.
+The stabilization period after the beginning of early postmenopause has been estimated to last 3 to 6 years, so early postmenopause lasts altogether about 5 to 8 years, during which hormone withdrawal effects such as hot flashes disappear.
+Finally, late postmenopause, formally categorized as Stage +2 by the gold-standard Stages of Reproductive Aging Workshop (STRAW +10) criteria, has been defined as the remainder of a woman's lifespan, when reproductive hormones stabilize and do not change any more.

 A period-like flow during postmenopause, even spotting, may be a sign of endometrial cancer.

 Management

-Perimenopause is a natural stage of life.
-It is not a disease or a disorder.
-Therefore, it does not automatically require any kind of medical treatment.
-However, in those cases where the physical, mental, and emotional effects of perimenopause are strong enough that they significantly disrupt the life of the woman experiencing them, palliative medical therapy may sometimes be appropriate.
+Perimenopause and menopause are natural stages of life with hormonal changes that can impact well being and cause symptoms ranging in severity from person to person.
+It is not a disease or a disorder, so it does not automatically require any kind of medical treatment.
+However, in those cases where the physical, mental, and emotional effects and symptoms of perimenopause and menopause significantly disrupt the life of the woman experiencing them, palliative medical therapy may sometimes be appropriate.